logicalclocks/hops-docs/docs/user_guide/tensorflow/model_serving.rst

    :align: center
    :figclass: align-center

-After clicking select the popup window close and the information in the create serving menu will be filled in automatically.
+After clicking *select* the popup window close and the information in the create serving menu will be filled in automatically.
-By default Hopsworks picks the latest available version to server, however, you can switch to a specific version using the dropdown menu.
+By default Hopsworks picks the latest available version to server.
+You can switch to a specific version using the dropdown menu.
-You can also change the name of the model, remember that model names should be **unique** in your project.
+You can also change the name of the model, remember that model namesshould be **unique** in your project.

 .. _serving4.png: ../../_images/serving/serving4.png
 .. figure:: ../../imgs/serving/serving4.png